Usage › Pre and Post Loader Scripts¶

 Loader Scripts¶

-When CSF is installed for the first time, two loader files are added to your system.
-These files are described below:
+- When CSF is installed for the first time, two starter files

 -